glenlong/wedding/src/content/posts/groom-speech/how-to-write.md

 ---
 title: "How to Write a Groom Speech"
 nav_title: "How to Write"
-description: "Wondering exactly how to write your groom speech?
+description: "Wondering exactly how to write your Groom speech?
 You're in the right place!
 Just follow these six simple steps."
 date: 2024-03-27
 image: "/images/posts/groom-speech-how-to-write.jpg"
 categories: ["Groom Speech"]